wardcapp/adyen-magento/README.md

 Make sure that your Magento cron is running every minute.
 We are using a cronjob to process the notifications, our webhook service.
 The cronjob will be executed every minute.
 It only executes the notifications that have been received at least 5 minutes ago.
 This is to ensure that Magento has created the order, and all save after events are executed.
 A handy tool to get insight into your cronjobs is AOE scheduler.
 You can download this tool through <a target="_blank" href="https://github.com/AOEpeople/Aoe_Scheduler/releases">GitHub</a>.

 ## Support
 You can create issues on our Magento Repository.
-In case of specific problems with your account, you can also contact  <a href="mailto:support@adyen.com">support@adyen.com</a>.
+In case of specific problems with your account, please contact <a href="mailto:support@adyen.com">support@adyen.com</a>.

 ## Licence
 MIT license.
 For more information, see the LICENSE file.